microsoft/genaiscript/docs/src/content/docs/getting-started/running-scripts.md

     order: 4
 ---

+The location where you start running a script determines the entries in the `env.files` variable.

+## Single file

+- Right click on a file in the Explorer and select `Run GenAIScript`.
+- Or right click in a file editor and select `Run GenAIScript`.

+The `env.files` will contain a single element with the selected file.

+## Folder

-Right click on a file or folder in the explorer and select `Run GenAIScript` to execute the script with the context of the file or folder.
-This defines the content.
+- Right click on a folder in the Explorer and select `Run GenAIScript`.

-Select the tool you want to run... and it'll most likely stop because we haven't configured the LLM authorization yet.
+The `env.files` will contain all nested files under that folder.

 ## Analyze results